jamf/regatta/docs/user_guide/transactions.md

 ### Transaction With No Predicates

-Let's suppose we wish to atomically insert multiple records into table `regatta-test`, and list them back.
+Suppose we wish to atomically insert multiple records into table `regatta-test`, and list them back.
 We could achieve this by defining multiple `PUT` operations, one for each record, and a `RANGE` operation, listing the inserted records, all in the `success` branch.